SimonChabrier/portfolio-back-office/README.md

 - Picture resize and cache on Doctrine Event Listener on create Item
 - Picture cache and main update on Doctrine Event Listener on update or delete Item picture
 - Picture cache and main unlink on Easy Admin Subscriber on delete Item
-- Serializer to send Json
+- Serializer to send API endpoint and Json data from ApiController

 ## configure app to launch it